davidspies/standing-relations/README.md

 a negative feedback loop between the arguments and the caller wants to retain any visited values rather than have them be immediately deleted.

+`CreationContext::interrupt` takes an `Output` to monitor.
+Calls to `commit` upon discovering that the `Output` is non-empty will immediately stop running and apply the supplied continuation.
+If a call to `commit` returns a `Some`, that serves as an indicator that this has happened.

-If there are multiple calls to `feed`, `feed_ordered`, or `feed_while`, earlier calls take higher priority.
+If there are multiple calls to `feed`, `feed_ordered`, `feed_while`, or `interrupt`, earlier calls take higher priority.
 Higher priority feedbacks will run to completion before any lower priority ones are touched.

-TODO Example
+For an example, see [dijkstra.rs](src/tests/dijkstra.rs)